serdarcw/My_projects/017-Capstone-project-AWS/Readme_solution.md

 ```
 - click create

-To ridirect traffic from HTTP to HTTPS, go to the ALB console and select Listeners sub-section.
+To redirect traffic from HTTP to HTTPS, go to the ALB console and select Listeners sub-section.

 ```text
 select HTTP: 80 rule ---> click edit